-7.3.2 GEOGRAPHIC ISSUES When data are collected from geographical units, such as neighborhoods, counties, and states, the residuals may be spatially correlated.
+8.3.2 GEOGRAPHIC ISSUES When data are collected from geographical units, such as neighborhoods, counties, or states, the residuals may be spatially correlated.
 This is a violation of the independence assumption of ordinary least squares.

 How that geographic correlation is modeled is up to the expert (researcher).
 The subject of spatial modeling is extensive and quite interesting... and important.
 It can, with appropriate matrices, be extended to modeling three-dimensional spatial correlation over time.
 If you have the opportunity, I suggest studying this topic (Bivand, Pebesma, and Gómez-Rubio 2013, Blangiardo and Cameletti 2013, Sen 2016).
+If nothing else, it leads to fun maps!